shashank-poola/highlightnow/PRIVACY_POLICY.md

 ## Contact

 If you have questions about this privacy policy, you can:
-- Open an issue on our GitHub repository: https://github.com/[your-username]/texthigh
+- Open an issue on our GitHub repository: https://github.com/shashank-poola/highlighttext
-- Email: [your-email]
+- Email: shashankpoolaworks@gmail.com

 ## Open Source

 HighlightText is open source.
-You can review the complete source code to verify our privacy claims at: https://github.com/[your-username]/texthigh
+You can review the complete source code to verify our privacy claims at: https://github.com/shashank-poola/highlighttext